Legislation Details

 (.1) The Department shall prepare an annual report, and shall provide Council with, and make publicly available, such reports pursuant to the schedule set forth in paragraph (.2) Such reports shall include, but are not limited to, the following:

-(.a) The current status of the Proactive Inspection Program, an assessment of progress toward the goal of routine proactive inspections for all units, and a plan for developing the program over the next calendar year.
+(.a) The current status of the Proactive Inspection Program, an assessment of progress toward the goal of routine proactive inspections for all units registered to a rental license pursuant to Section 9-3902 (“Rental Licenses”), identified as Residential Dwellings or Rooming Houses / Boarding Houses, and a plan for developing the program over the next calendar year.

 (.c) An overview of inspections performed in response to complaints, including the number and type of complaints received per zip code, number and type of complaints responded to per zip code, the number and type of violations found as a result of complaints per zip code, and the average response time for each type of complaint.

-(.e) A list of all residential rental property owners and addresses with an open Unfit, Unsafe, Imminently Dangerous, or Cease Operations violation.
+(.e) A list of all residential rental property owners and addresses with an open Unfit, Unsafe, or Imminently Dangerous violation or a Cease Operations order, as defined by Sections PM-108, PM-109, PM-110, and A-505.

-(.2) The first report shall be provided to Council no later than December 31, 2025.
+(.2) The first report shall be provided to Council no later than December 31, 2027.
 Thereafter, an annual report shall be provided to Council no later than June 30 each year.
-Notwithstanding the foregoing, Council, at any time, may request that the Commissioner of the Department of Licenses and Inspections provide Council with a report regarding the Proactive Inspection Program.

-SECTION 2.
-This Ordinance shall become effective immediately.
+SECTION 3.
+This Ordinance shall become effective November 1, 2026.

 ___________________________________